 Saint-Paul de Vence: a magnificent historic village

-A painter’s paradise
+A paradise for the painter

 The illustrious Maeght Foundation

-A place for poets, artists and actors
+A home for artists, poets and actors